angr/angr.io/content/blog/java_angr.md

 ---
-title: "Experimental Java, Android, and JNI support in angr"
+title: "experimental java, android, and jni support in angr"
 date: 2019-04-14T15:48:59-08:00
 draft: false
 authors: ["anton00b", "conand", "phate"]
-tags: ["announcements", "tutorial", "extending_angr"]
+tags: ["announcements", "tutorial", "extending_angr", "java", "android"]
 preview: "angr can now symbolically execute Java code and Android apps!"
 ---

-`angr` can now symbolically execute Java code and Android apps!
-This also includes Android apps using a combination of compiled Java and native (C/C++) code.
+angr can now symbolically execute Java code and Android apps, including Android apps incorporating both compiled Java and native (C/C++) code!

-This is the result of a multi-year effort by (in no particular order): Thorsten Eisenhofer ([thrsten](https://github.com/thrsten)), Sebastiano Mariani ([phate](https://github.com/phat3)), Ruoyu Wang ([fish](https://ruoyuwang.me/)), Antonio Bianchi ([anton00b](https://twitter.com/anton00b)), and Andrea Continella ([conand](https://twitter.com/_conand)).
+This project is the result of a multi-year effort by (in no particular order): Thorsten Eisenhofer ([thrsten](https://github.com/thrsten)), Sebastiano Mariani ([phate](https://github.com/phat3)), Ruoyu Wang ([fish](https://ruoyuwang.me/)), Antonio Bianchi ([anton00b](https://twitter.com/anton00b)), and Andrea Continella ([conand](https://twitter.com/_conand)).

-We implemented Java support by lifting the compiled Java code, both Java and DEX bytecode, leveraging our Soot python wrapper [pysoot](https://github.com/angr/pysoot).
-`pysoot` extracts a fully serializable interface from Android apps and Java code (unfortunately, as of now, it only works on Linux).
+Enabling Java support requires a few more steps than a typical angr installation.
+To get started, we recommend looking through the detailed installation instructions and a list of examples available in the official [angr documentation](https://docs.angr.io/advanced-topics/java_support).

+**WARNING: Java support is still experimental!**
+You may encounter issues while analyzing Java or Android apps.
+Please report any bugs on the respective git repository in the [angr project](https://github.com/angr/).
+Pull requests are also welcome!

+## Implementation

 {{< img "Pysoot Architecture" "pysoot_arch.png" >}}

+Java support relies primarily on our new Soot python wrapper, [pysoot](https://github.com/angr/pysoot), to lift both Java and DEX bytecode.
+`pysoot` lifts both Java and DEX bytecode, as well as extracts a fully serializable interface from Android apps and Java code.
+Unfortunately, as of now, it only works on Linux.

-We then leverage the generated IR in a new angr engine able to such code: [engine.py](https://github.com/angr/angr/blob/master/angr/engines/soot/engine.py).
+We then leverage the generated IR in a [new angr engine](https://github.com/angr/angr/blob/master/angr/engines/soot/engine.py) able to interpret such code.
-This engine is also able to automatically switch to executing native code if the Java code calls any native method using the JNI interface.
+This engine is also able to automatically switch to executing native code if a native method is called through the JNI interface.

-Together with the symbolic execution, we also implemented some basic static analysis, specifically a basic CFG reconstruction analysis.
+Along with symbolic execution, we have also implemented some basic static analysis, specifically a basic CFG reconstruction analysis.
-Moreover, we added support for string constraint solving, modifying claripy and using the CVC4 solver.
+Moreover, we added support for string constraint solving by integrating CVC4's string constraint abilities into `claripy`.

-Enabling Java support requires few more steps than typical angr installation.
-Detailed installation instructions and a list of examples are available in the official [angr documentation](https://docs.angr.io/advanced-topics/java_support).

-**WARNING: Java support is experimental!**
-You might encounter issues while running Java or Android apps.
-Please, report any bug!
-Pull requests are very welcomed.

 ## Solving a CTF challenge

-The challenge `javaisnotfun` from `iCTF 2017` contains a game, implemented as mixed Java/C code.
+The challenge `javaisnotfun` from iCTF 2017 is a game implemented in mixed Java/C code.
 You can find its source code [here](https://github.com/angr/angr-doc/blob/master/examples/ictf2017_javaisnotfun/challenge/src.tar?raw=true) and a writeup (in Chinese) [here](https://ctftime.org/writeup/5964).

 The challenge starts with a challenge-response game in which 5 random numbers are shown to the user, and the user has to reply with 3 numbers.
 Solving five rounds of the game allows the attacker to trigger the challenge vulnerability.

-We will now focus on how to solve one round of the game using `angr`.
+In this example, we will focus on how to solve one round of the game using angr.
-The complete `angr` code is available [here](https://github.com/angr/angr-doc/tree/master/examples/ictf2017_javaisnotfun).
+The complete angr code is available [here](https://github.com/angr/angr-doc/tree/master/examples/ictf2017_javaisnotfun).

 A typical approach would require reversing the Java code and the native code used to implement the game.
-However, if you are lazy, you can just use `angr` to, starting from the 5 numbers printed by the game, automatically compute the 3 numbers of the solution.
+However, we can now use angr to automatically compute the 3 numbers of the solution!

 This is the source code implementing one round of the game:

 ```Java
 Random rnd = new Random();
 int c1,c2,c3,c4,c5;